 Dr. Pornsit (P.J.)
 Jiraporn is an associate professor of finance specializing in corporate finance.
 He has conducted research in areas such as corporate governance, earnings management, capital structure, dividend policy, corporate diversification, and mergers and acquisitions.
 Dr. Jiraporn's research has appeared in numerous journals, including Academy of Management Journal; Journal of Banking & Finance; Journal of Financial Research; Journal of Empirical Finance; Financial Analysts Journal; Journal of Financial Services Research; Quarterly Review of Economics and Finance; and the Journal of Applied Finance.

 Dr. Bo Ouyang is an educator and researcher in financial accounting and auditing.
+He has published his research in such publications as The Accounting Review, Review of Accounting Studies, and Organization Science.
 He has studied accounting information disclosure, corporate governance, auditor independence, audit fees, and ethics in accounting.
 Dr. Ouyang is an associate professor of accounting at Penn State Great Valley School of Professional Studies.

 Dr. Qiang (Patrick) Qiang's research interests include network vulnerability study.
 He is also interested in sustainable supply chains.
 He developed network performance/efficiency measures that have been applied to supply chains, transportation networks, the internet, and finance.
 Dr. Qiang's research has appeared in such journals as OMEGA; Journal of Global Optimization; Optimization Letters; International Transactions in Operational Research; and EPL.
 He also co-authored the book Fragile Networks: Identifying Vulnerabilities and Synergies in an Uncertain World, published by John Wiley & Sons, Inc., in 2009.